 There are two kinds of rat health check.
 There are some quick things to check as you handle your rat on a daily basis and a more in-depth health check that can be done about once a month.

 Daily Rat Health Check

 As you handle your rat, be alert for any unusual lumps and bumps.
 Does your rat protest if you touch a particular spot?
-Is the fur like normal, with no signs of dryness, greasiness or signs of mites?
+Is the fur as it usually is, with no signs of dryness, greasiness or evidence of mites?

 Monthly Rat Health Check

 Roughly once a month, it’s a good idea to give your rat a more thorough check over.